milena-t/PhD_chapter2/README.md

 ### Troubleshooting

 * **no alighments generated:** The log file reads no blast alignments.
 For me, this was caused by the file extension of the annotation file.
-I named it `.bed` but it should be `.gff` (because it is somehow hardcoded?)
+I named it `.bed` but it should be `.gff` (because it is somehow hardcoded and there is no test to see if a file actually exists?)

 ## Results plotted with SynVisio